akurlovs/SignacX/README.md

 <!-- ABOUT THE PROJECT -->
 #### What is SignacX?

 SignacX is software that classifies the cellular phenotype for each individual cell in single cell RNA-sequencing data using neural networks trained with sorted bulk gene expression data from the [Human Primary Cell Atlas](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-14-632).
-To learn more, check out the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), [website](https://sanofi-public.github.io/PMCB-SignacX/) and [code base](https://github.com/Sanofi-Public/PMCB-SignacX/).
+To learn more, check out the [publication](https://www.fortunejournals.com/abstract/cell-type-classification-and-discovery-across-diseases-technologies-and-tissues-reveals-conserved-gene-signatures-of-immune-phenot-4289.html) Cell Type Classification and Discovery across Diseases, Technologies and Tissues Reveals Conserved Gene Signatures of Immune Phenotypes), [website](https://sanofi-public.github.io/PMCB-SignacX/) and [code base](https://github.com/Sanofi-Public/PMCB-SignacX/).
 You can install SignacX from CRAN by running:

 ```R
 install.packages("SignacX")